TurBoss/blt/doc/parseargs.rst

     then no argument long name is defined.
 The default is "".

   **-metavar** *string*
+    Specifies the name or type of the argument when displayed in the help message.

   **-max** *maxValue*
     Specifies the maximum value accepted. *MaxValue* is the maximum